costaber/omni-flow/Weekly-meetings.md

 - Add new Billing account with 50$ credits
 - Talking about the cloud client libraries for Workflows provided by each provider

+## March 22, 2023

+- Demonstration of using the GCP and AWS client libraries
+- Alignment for the next steps and iteration for software
+- Last phase would be the creation of a GUI for the lib